Samsung/tizen-docs/docs/application/native/guides/applications/overview.md

 - [Component Based Applications](component-based-app.md)

   The component based application provides a way to implement multiple model applications.
-It means you can provide multiple service components and multiple frame components in one application process.
+It means you can provide multiple service components and multi ple frame components in one application process.
 The frame component has a window and a lifecycle to manage user interfaces.
 The service component does not have a window and runs in the background.
 Every registered component can create multiple instances.

 ## Native Application Life-Cycle